 As you go through the Successor Trustee Checklist, you will probably have questions about how to complete each step in the process.
 Pennyborn.com features articles on many different aspects of trust administration.
 For more information on how to administer a trust, review our free trust administration guide.
 If you need forms or letters for trust administration, one of the best resources for new trustees is a trust administration guide, such as the trustee guides listed on our

 books for trustees page.
 A good trust administration manual may help you save time and money when administering a small trust.Please note: We do not provide legal assistance.
-If you require advice on probate, estate administration or settling a living trust, consult a lawyer licensed in the state where the deceased was domiciled.
+If you require advice on probate, estate administration or settling a living trust, consult a lawyer.

 Living Trust Accounting